skip to main content

 E-mail: victim.svc@tdcj.texas.gov

-To request to appear in person before (meet with) the Texas Board of Pardons and Paroles, please contact the Victim Services Division toll-free at (800) 848-4284, (512) 406-5900 (Austin), or by e-mail at victim.svc@tdcj.texas.gov.
+To request to meet with a voting member of the Texas Board of Pardons and Paroles prior to their decision, please contact the Victim Services Division toll-free at (800) 848-4284, (512) 406-5900 (Austin), or by e-mail at victim.svc@tdcj.texas.gov.
 Please remember to include the offender's name and TDCJ # or SID #.

 Request Special Conditions of Release